Updated: 03 November 2025

 Which decking product is right for you?

-However, in our view, capped composite is the better choice of decking material because it provides all the best benefits: Convenience, low maintenance, lower total cost of ownership, and longevity.
+In our view, capped composite is the superior choice of decking material because it provides all the best benefits: Convenience, low maintenance, lower total cost of ownership, and longevity.

-Simply put, composite decking gives you all the desired aesthetics of timber without the costs and regular maintenance.
+Simply put, composite decking gives you all the desired aesthetics of timber without the ongoing hassle.

 If you are looking for the best composite decking in Australia, consider NexGEN Decking.
 We use Fiberon composites, which are made in North America and come in different styles, colours, and textures.

-And while our composite decking prices are higher than some of our competitors, our products inspire confidence with a warranty of up to 50 years for residential customers.
+While our premium composite decking prices are higher than some of our competitors, our products inspire confidence with a warranty of up to 50 years for residential customers.

 DO YOU WANT A